rackspace/rack/design.md

 Our ultimate goal is to have complete coverage of every public feature across the breadth of the Rackspace Public Cloud.

 Our initial releases may choose to ship a subset of services, but should be feature complete within those services.
-For example, we may choose for the initial release to support Cloud Servers and Cloud Files only, but these services should be feature complete.
+For example, we may choose for the initial release to support Cloud Servers and Cloud Networks, and Cloud Block Storage only, but these services should be feature complete.
 Subsequent releases should add one or more fully functional services.
-We should not release support for a service that is half-baked.
+We should not release support for a service that is incomplete.

 ## Terseness